kamal-una/king_of_northampton/README.md

 Each turn consists of 3 rolls of the 6 die.
 After each roll you can choose which die you want to hold.

-The dice are five sided with the following faces:
+The dice are five sided with the following faces: Attack, Heart, 1, 2, 3
-Attack
-Heart
-1
-2
-3

 Get three of the same numbers (eiither 1, 2 or 3) to earn that number of victory points.
 Get 1 extra point for each addition dice of the same face.